MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 #### Take optional steps

 At this point, you’ve completed all required steps and should have access to your decrypted customer data.
+We recommend you review best practices for storing customer data in About storing customer data.
+For production solutions, refer to the steps for programmatic setup in Programmatic configuration.

-However, you might need to take a few optional steps, like joining Viva Insights data with other data, or using a pull rather than a push model to process analytics data.
+Depending on your use case, you might need to take a few optional steps, like joining Viva Insights data with other data, or using a pull rather than a push model to process analytics data.
 If that information applies to you, refer to [Optional steps](#optional-steps).
 We also recommend you review best practices for storing customer data in [About storing customer data](#about-storing-customer-data).

 ## About metadata, encryption and compression, and the pipeline